ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The results of Mail Receiver-based DMARC processing should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#general-record-format) and the DMARC reporting docuents discuss aggregate feedback.

 _Ticket 62_

 ### Send Aggregate Reports {#send-aggregate-reports}

-For a Domain Owner, DMARC aggregate reports provide data about all mailstreams making use of its domain, to include not only illegitimate uses but also, and perhaps more importantly, all legitimate uses.
+For a Domain Owner, DMARC aggregate reports provide data about all mailstreams making use of its domain in email, to include not only illegitimate uses but also, and perhaps more importantly, all legitimate uses.
 Domain Owners can use aggregate reports to ensure that all legitimate uses of their domain for sending email are